 Check out the transport concessions for students in Australia

 Travelling from A to B quickly and easily

-|VIC||You may be eligible for a concession card if you’re studying as part of an approved overseas exchange program, have refugee status or hold an Australian Development Scholarship.
+Students may be eligible for a concession card if they are studying as part of an approved exchange program, have a refugee status or hold an Australian Development Scholarship.
 Get detailed information from Public Transport Victoria or check with your education provider about your eligibility.

 International students and local students are eligible for the same travel concessions.
 For more details on transport concessions in Tasmania, visit Tasmanian Government Discounts & Concessions.